 Refer to adult dosing.

 Reconstitute with 4 mL SWFI.
 Do NOT shake.
 Gently swirl the contents and let the vial stand until the cake has completely dissolved and any foam disperses.
 If necessary, invert the vial to dissolve any remaining powder and swirl gently to prevent foaming.
-The reconstituted solution is clear and colorless to pale-yellow in color; Tilt the upright vial and insert a syringe into the bottom corner of the vial and remove 4 mL of the reconstituted solution.
+The reconstituted solution is clear and colorless to pale yellow in color.
+Tilt the upright vial and insert a syringe into the bottom corner of the vial and remove 4 mL of the reconstituted solution.
 Do NOT invert the vial during extraction.
-The reconstituted solution must be further diluted in 250 mL of NS only.
+The reconstituted solution must be further diluted in 250 mL of NS only; discard any unused portion from vial.
 Invert the bag gently to mix.
 Do not shake the bag (may cause foaming).

 Oral: Administer with or without food.